Readify/madskillz/Development.md

 - I actively track the progress of our team using agile project management techniques, keeping the goals of the project and our constraints front of mind.
 I make this information visible and transparent internally and externally to minimise 'surprises' and to facilitate early and pragmatic problem resolution.
 - I have a track record of delivering successful projects by applying agile practices when leading teams.

-#### I am maturing as a driver for additional business opportunities.
+#### I am emerging as a driver for additional business opportunities.
 - I am looking for new opportunities with my current client.
 - With my proven record of success, previous clients are keen to work with Readify again.